 Moon Sand's interior features a “fearless use of colours and textures” combined with “museum-quality interior furniture pieces”.

-“Every centimetre of interior and exterior space usage has to be presented, discussed and agreed with the owners, and this has led to many inspiring discussions," said Dickie Bannenberg.
+“Every millimetre of interior and exterior space usage has to be presented, discussed and agreed with the owners, and this has led to many inspiring discussions," said Dickie Bannenberg.
 "We really look forward to seeing her completed over the coming months, including a spectacular interior.”

 Speaking during the first episode of Lürssen's talkshow Lürssen Live, shipyard managing partner Peter Lürssen spoke about the challenges of building a smaller yacht.